yuanjianz/aws-gc-utils/README.md

 # aws-gc-utils
-Utils and configurations for geos-chem on AWS parallel-cluster
+Utils and configurations for geos-chem (GCHP) on AWS parallel-cluster